 Prof. Menachem Fisch holds the Joseph and Ceil Mazer Chair for History and Philosophy of Science, at the Cohn Institute.
 He is Chair of the Cohn Institute's Board and Academic Committee, and is Co-Editor of HOPOS, The Journal of the International Society for the History of the Philosophy of Science.
 Among his recent publications: "Babbage's Two Lives", British Journal for the History of Science, 2014: 95-118.
 Creatively Undecided: Toward a History and Philosophy of Scientific Agency, forthcoming 2017 from the University of Chicago Press.
 During the academic year of 2016-17 he will be Senior Fellow of the Frankfurt University Institute for Advanced Studes in the Humanities.

-Dr. Shaul Katzir's book project From Sonar to Quartz Clock: Technology and physics in war, academy and industry explores the transformation of a specific phenomenon of physics – piezoelectricity from a subject of 'pure science' to a basis for practical technologies for locating submarines and telecommunication at the First World War and its aftermath.
+Prof. Shaul Katzir's book project From Sonar to Quartz Clock: Technology and physics in war, academy and industry explores the transformation of a specific phenomenon of physics – piezoelectricity from a subject of 'pure science' to a basis for practical technologies for locating submarines and telecommunication at the First World War and its aftermath.
 It examines the mutual transfer and influence of science on technology and vice-versa.
 A few publications related to this projects have been already published.
 A related project studies the influence of technology and especially technological needs on interwar physics.
 He organizes a series of workshops on the subject - interactions of interwar physics.
 The first took place in Tel Aviv, with corporation of Zurich centre for the history of knowledge in October 2015 (you can find the abstract here).
 The second will take place at Budapest Central European University in December 2016, and a special journal issue from the results is planned.
 Among his recent publications: "Time standards for the twentieth century – telecommunication, physics and the quartz clock," The Journal of Modern History (forthcoming March 2017).
 "Pursuing frequency standards and control: the invention of quartz clock technologies," Annals of Science, 73 (2016): 1-39.
 "Frequency and Time Standards from Acoustic to Radio: The First Electronic Clock," In: Lara Huber and Oliver Schlaudt (eds.)
 Standardization in Measurement: Philosophical, Historical and Sociological Issues, 2015.
 "Manchester at war: Bohr and Rutherford on problems of science, war and international communication," In: Finn Aaserud and Helge Kragh (eds.)
 One hundred years of the Bohr atom: Scientia Danica.
 Series M. Mathematica et physica, 1, 2015.

 View Dr. Shaul Katzir's lecture on the Turn to Applied Quantum Mechanics